-Chapter 1: Jeremy and Jeremy love football
+Chapter 1: Jeremy and Jeremiah love football

 Jeremy and Jeremiah were playing with their friends Jack and Louis in the grass in the evening.
 They were using a ball rolled out of banana fibres collected from their banana plantation.
 They liked to play football every evening with their friends.